 "Authorised" and "Authorised Staff" refers to those staff whose job role involves carrying out any of the tasks set out in the Procurement Authorisation Form at Annex 2, and who have been properly trained and qualified to do so.
-Such staff must have a Procurement Authorisation form approved by their line manager and the Procurement SRO as part of their Staff induction.
+Such staff must have a Procurement Authorisation form approved by their line manager and the Assessor as part of their staff induction.

-"Building construction works contracts" means Works contracts, as defined by the Public Contracts (Scotland) Regulations 2015, included as Annex 8, but excluding infrastructure construction contracts
+"Building construction works contracts" means Works contracts, as defined by the Public Contracts (Scotland) Regulations 2015, included as Annex 8, but excluding infrastructure construction contracts.

-"Contract" means an agreement between that Council and another legal entity having the following characteristics: offer and acceptance/agreement, intention to form legal relationships, capacity (of the parties to enter such an agreement) and legality. .
-Assignments of work to any of the Council's Direct Labour or Direct Service Organisations, cannot therefore be contractual in nature, but must be subject to the principles of Best Value
+"Contract" means an agreement between the Board and another legal entity having the following characteristics: offer and acceptance/agreement, intention to form legal relationships, capacity (of the parties to enter such an agreement) and legality.